jballmann/micro-app/en-us/advanced.md

     }

     const config = {
-      // fetch does not come with cookies by default, if you need to add cookies you need to configure credentials
+      // Fetch does not come with cookies by default, if you need to add cookies you need to configure credentials
-      credentials: 'include', // request with cookies
+      credentials: 'include', // Request with cookies
     }

     return window.fetch(url, Object.assign(options, config)).then((res) => {